claresudbery/cbf-reference/tdd/jest.md

   },
 ```

-...
-I can run this in the terminal - `npm run test:char` - and it will watch my code and run tests in the background, but only for the specified folder.
+This will allow you to run this in the terminal - `npm run test:char` - and it will watch your code and run tests in the background whenever you edit your code, but only for the specified sub-folder.